The Excel Acoth function calculates the hyperbolic arccotangent (coth) of a supplied value.

 The syntax of the function is:

 Where the number argument is the value that you want to calculate the hyperbolic arccotangent of.
 This must be less than -1 or greater than +1.

-Further details and examples of the Excel Acoth function are provided on the Microsoft Office website.
+For further details and examples of the Excel Acoth function, see the Microsoft Office website.

 If you get an error from the Excel Acoth function, this is likely to be one of the following:

 |#NUM!||-||Occurs if the supplied number is between -1 and +1 (inclusive).|

 |#VALUE!||-||Occurs if the supplied number argument is not recognized as a numeric value.|